damaynt/damaynt/README.md

 - 👋 Hi, I’m @damaynt
-- 👀 I’m interested in Data Analyst
+- 👀 I’m interested in Data
-- 🌱 I’m currently learning about SQL
-- 📫 How to reach me email to : damaynt.may@gmail.com
+- 📫 How to reach me?
+Mail to : damaynt.may@gmail.com

 <!---
 damaynt/damaynt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.